GuelphCodingCommunity/policy/src/policy-general-meetings.md

 # Meeting Guidelines

-1. Meetings must be advertised at least 4 days in advance.
-2. The topic of the meeting, and any extra requirements of attendees should be shared beforehand.
-3. Meetings must be held in person.
-4. Student and/or guest presenters should be contacted prior to the meeting to review materials and ensure that they are appropriate for the audience of students anticapted to attend.
+  i.
+Meetings must be advertised at least 4 days in advance. ii.
+The topic of the meeting, and any extra requirements of attendees should be shared beforehand. iii.
+Meetings must be held in person. iv.
+Student and/or guest presenters should be contacted prior to the meeting to review materials and ensure that they are appropriate for the audience of students anticapted to attend.
-5. A quick ice breaker activity is encouraged before each meeting to get students in a mindset to be relaxed and involved.
-6. After the meeting, presentation materials should be kept on file by the GCC Executive, if permitted by the creator of the materials.
+  v.
+A quick ice breaker activity is encouraged before each meeting to get students in a mindset to be relaxed and involved. vi.
+After the meeting, presentation materials should be kept on file by the GCC Executive, if permitted by the creator of the materials.

 # Meeting Format